 4. Reward System / Me-Time

-And while not all of my days are jammed packed and most often than not, I am bored out of my mind after studying for so long, I find “me time” is so important.
+And while not all of my days are jammed packed and most often than not, I am bored out of my mind after studying for so long, I find “me time” to be so important.
 Yes, I am spending most of my day alone to myself, but what I mean by “me time” is taking the time to do something that I really enjoy.
 It could be going to Central Park with a book but ending up people-watching or doing my nails or watching something on TV.
 I’ve realized that the key behind motivating myself is rewarding myself with something else that I truly enjoy doing.
 But the danger here is always rewarding myself and not getting back on track…so the fine line here needs to be controlled by only ME and MYSELF wanting to stay on track.

 5. Change of Location